Pre-Doctoral Residency in Psychology program

 To accommodate the varying needs of our diverse student population Counselling Services offers a variety of options to assist clients in achieving their goals.
 We offer short-term one on one therapy, workshops, group therapy, seminars, and walk-in therapy.
 We operate under a short-term treatment model with representation from a range of theoretical orientations including humanistic, cognitive-behavioural, solution-focused, mindfulness, feminist, narrative perspectives, and many others.

-We are a multi-disciplinary department of social workers, psychotherapists and psychologists within Counselling Services.
+We are a multi-disciplinary department of social workers, psychotherapists, and psychologists.
 Our department is under the umbrella of the Campus Wellness department that is comprised of Counselling Services, Health Services, Health Promotion and Occupational Health.
 Each person on our team plays an integral role to the functioning of Campus Wellness and is considered a highly valued member.

 The Counselling Services clinical training program is designed to foster growth and development of interns and residents within the context of a supportive team learning environment.
 Our aim is to work together as a service to help individuals hone solid clinical skills (for example, establishing empathic therapeutic relationships, interviewing, assessment, case formulation, intervention, etc.) tailored to individual needs and learning objectives while maintaining the utmost respect for the needs of our clientele.